lvgl/lvgl/docs/building/cmake.rst

 You need to install

 - CMake
 - Ninja (for Linux builds).
-Be sure to Add ninja to your PATH
+Be sure to Add ninja to your PATH!

 How to build this project using cmake